voduchuy/StMcmcCme/README.md

 * ```ess```: use the Multifidelity ST-MCMC sampler with ESS-based briding.
 * ```it_tuned```: use the Multifidelity ST-MCMC sampler with Tuned Information Theoretic criteria.

 Note that these examples may take a few days on several nodes of a HPC cluster to run all the sampler variants.
-We have included the test results when ran on Sandia's HPC system, as long as the scripts to analyze them, in the subfolder ```results```.
+We have included the test results when ran on Sandia's HPC system, as well as the scripts to analyze them, in the subfolder ```results```.

 For a quick taste of these methods, the ```poisson``` example is included to demonstrate the sampling methods on a simple problem of infering the parameter of a Poisson distribution.
 This example can be executed in a few minutes on a laptop.